The Government Procurement Review: European Union

-All official notices under the Directives, such as prior information notices, contract notices and contract award notices, must be submitted electronically for publication in the Official Journal of the European Union (OJEU), which is accessible free of charge at Tenders Electronic Daily (TED).49
+All official notices under the Directives – such as prior information notices, contract notices and contract award notices – must be submitted electronically for publication in the Official Journal of the European Union, which is accessible free of charge through Tenders Electronic Daily.47

 The Directives envisage various contract award procedures:

-- open procedure: a one-stage process where bidders must show their good standing and their tender proposals in a single bidding round;50
+- open procedure: a one-stage process where bidders must show their good standing and their tender proposals in a single bidding round;48

-- restricted procedure: a two-stage process where, based on financial standing, qualification and past experience, at least five bidders are shortlisted to tender;51
+- restricted procedure: a two-stage process where – based on financial standing, qualification and past experience – at least five bidders are shortlisted to tender;49

-- competitive dialogue procedure: a process generally used for complex procurements where the authority knows only the output that it requires and has not yet identified a solution;52
+- competitive dialogue procedure: a process generally used for complex procurements where the authority knows only the output that it requires and has not yet identified a solution;50

-- competitive procedure with negotiation53 or negotiated procedure with advertisement:54 a process generally used for procurements where the authority knows both the output and the likely solution but wishes to negotiate the terms with bidders;
+- competitive procedure with negotiation51 or negotiated procedure with advertisement:52 a process generally used for procurements where the authority knows both the output and the likely solution but wishes to negotiate the terms with bidders;

-- innovation partnership for the development of innovative products;55 and
+- innovation partnership for the development of innovative products;53 and

-For the procurement of social and other specific services under the 'light touch' regime, and where the 2014 Concession Contracts Directive applies, no procedure is specified.
+For the procurement of social and other specific services under the light-touch regime, and where the Concession Contracts Directive applies, no procedure is specified.

 There are minimum timescales for key stages in most procedures, particularly as regards the minimum period between the contract notice and bidders' initial expressions of interest.
-These periods may be shortened in some specified cases and vary depending on the procedure adopted and which Directive applies.57
+These periods may be shortened in some specified cases, and vary depending on the procedure adopted and which of the Directives applies.55

 iii Amending bids